1948 Michigan Wolverines football team: Week 1: at Michigan State

 Opinions of Oosterbaan changed as Michigan shut out ranked opponents in each of the next three games.
-The Spartans, under second-year head coach "Biggie" Munn proved to be stronger than expected, finishing the season ranked No. 14 in the final AP Poll.
+The Spartans, under second-year head coach Biggie Munn proved to be stronger than expected, finishing the season ranked No. 14 in the final AP Poll.

 Michigan's starting lineup against Michigan State was Rifenburg (left end), Atchison (left tackle), Tomasi (left guard), Dworsky (center), Heneveld (right guard), Wistert (right tackle), McNeill (right end), Elliott (quarterback), Derricotte (left halfback), Van Summern (right halfback), and Ghindia (fullback).

+Oosterbaan was the last Michigan head coach to win against Michigan State in their first year until 2024, when Sherrone Moore defeated Michigan State in his first year.

 Week 2: Oregon

-In its home opener, Michigan defeated the Oregon Webfoots, 14–0.
+In its home opener, Michigan defeated the Oregon Ducks, 14–0.
 Oregon came into the game with a highly touted passing game led by quarterback Norm Van Brocklin, who was later inducted into both the College and Pro Football Halls of Fame.
 Michigan's defensive fullback, Dick Kempthorn, was credited with playing a major role in stopping Van Brocklin's passing game.
 Northwestern coach Bob Voigts said he would pick Kempthorn if he had his choice of all the players in college football.
 In the second quarter, Michigan drove 93 yards, culminating in a 60-yard touchdown pass (30 yards in the air) from halfback Chuck Ortmann to Dick Rifenburg.
 Harry Allis kicked the extra point, and Michigan led 7–0 at halftime.

 An Oregon drive into Michigan territory was stopped in the third quarter when Ortmann intercepted a Van Brocklin pass.
 On the next drive, Charlie Lentz made his season debut for Michigan and threw a 42-yard pass to Pete Elliott who was downed inside the Oregon ten-yard line.
 Lentz then threw a short pass to Tom Peterson for the final touchdown, and Allis kicked the extra point.
 In the fourth quarter, Oregon drove the ball to the Michigan two-yard line, but Michigan's defense held and the ball went to Michigan on downs.
 Despite Van Brocklin's reputation, Michigan outgained Oregon 217 to 194 in passing yardage.
-The 1948 Oregon Webfoots finished the season with a record of 9–1, as co-champion of the Pacific Coast Conference, and ranked No. 9 in the final AP Poll.
+The 1948 Oregon Ducks finished the season with a record of 9–1, as co-champion of the Pacific Coast Conference, and ranked No. 9 in the final AP Poll.

 Michigan's starting lineup against Oregon was Rifenburg (left end), Soboleski (left tackle), Tomasi (left guard), Erben (center), Wilkins (right guard), Kohl (right tackle), McNeill (right end), Elliott (quarterback), Ortmann (left halfback), Koceski (right halfback), and Peterson (fullback).